overlookmotel/react-lazy-data/README.md

 Resources have a `.read()` method which a component can call to get the underlying data.

 If the data is loaded, `.read()` returns the data.
 If the data is not ready yet, `.read()` throws a Promise which bails out of rendering the component and "suspends" the Suspense boundary above it.
 When the data is loaded, the Promise resolves which causes React to re-render the component. `.read()` will then return the data.
+If data-loading fails, `.read()` will throw the error that the fetch promise rejected with.

 This may sound odd, but it's how Suspense works. `React.lazy()` works the same way - if the lazy component is not loaded yet, it throws a Promise which resolves when it is loaded.